I Can See Your House from Here: Cover artwork

 The cover image is based on a joke that was somewhat popular at the time, in which Jesus, while hanging up on the Cross dying, calls out for his disciple Peter to come to him, who does so with great difficulty.
 The punchline is that Jesus merely wants to tell Peter, "I can see your house from here."

+It also pays homage to the 1951 painting Christ of Saint John of the Cross by Salvador Dalí.

 Tour

 The world tour began on 8 October at The Dome, Brighton, England, following France, Germany, Sweden, Norway, Belgium, Spain, Portugal and ended on 29 January 1980 in Koseinenkin Hall of Tokyo, Japan.

 Track listing

 All credits adapted from the original releases.